 Seattle, WA 98109

 I'll say it - sometimes I feel like I'm too old for Poquitos.
 Maybe it's because when I used to come home from college and visit friends, we'd always go out in the Pike/Pine neighborhood and end up at Poquitos.
-Now that I'm writing this I'm wondering if part of my love of the place is because it reminds me of a simpler time with less responsibilities..wow.
-Deep.
-Whatever, I'll let my sister shrink me when she gets her degree in psych.
-Regardless - I love Poquitos, and not just because the margaritas are the best I've tasted in town.
+Now that I'm writing this I'm wondering if part of my love of the place is because it reminds me of a simpler time with less responsibilities....
+Wow, deep right?
+I'll shrink that later.
+Regardless - I like what I like, and I love Poquitos (and not just because the margaritas are the best I've tasted in town).
 But actually that is a huge reason.
-Pro Tip: Try the jalapeño marg if you're feeling gutsy.
+Pro Tip: Try the jalapeno marg if you're feeling gutsy.
 I also love the vibe of the place (much different from Robert Ramsey) but perfect for those nights you want to go out, feel trendy, and have a little fun.
 Hopefully that's not just me.

 Deity Skin Care